nats-io/nats-streaming-server/README.md

 ***It is therefore strongly recommended for clients to close their connection when the application exit, otherwise the server will consider these clients connected (sending data, etc...) until it detects missing hearbeats.***

-The streaming server creates internal subscriptions on specific subjects to communicate withs its clients and/or other servers.
+The streaming server creates internal subscriptions on specific subjects to communicate with its clients and/or other servers.

 Note that NATS clients and NATS Streaming clients cannot exchange data between each other.
 That is, if a streaming client publishes on `foo`, a NATS client subscribing on that same subject will not receive the messages.
 Streaming messages are NATS messages made of a protobuf.
 The streaming server is expected to send ACKs back to producers and receive ACKs from consumers.
 If messages were freely exchanged with the NATS clients, this would cause problems.

-## Clients Connections
+## Client Connections

 As described, clients are not directly connected to the streaming server.
 Instead, they send connection requests.
 The request includes a `client ID` which is used by the server to uniquely identify, and restrict, a given client.
 That is, no two